Should You Break These Ballet Rules?

 Wearing pointe shoes at barre helps prepare your muscles for center.
 Here, class at Houston Ballet Academy.
 Photo by Jaime Lagdameo, courtesy Houston Ballet.

 Imagine this: You’ve spent your whole life working to keep your hips perfectly square in arabesque.
 But one day you take class with a new teacher, and she not only says it’s okay to open your hip—but that you should.
 You begin to move with more freedom, and are amazed by the length of your line.
 But you also wonder, What about all my teachers who said this is wrong?
-Were they wrong?
+Were

 In an art form where rules are set to maintain technique, style and dancers’ safety, it can be confusing to hear opposing ideas from different teachers.
 But the reasonings behind these debated principles aren’t usually black and white.
 It’s up to you to learn when to follow them—and when to break away.